Archibald Campbell, Earl of Ilay

 The Royal Bank of Scotland's banknotes

-Since 1987 Ilay’s portrait has appeared on the banknotes of The Royal Bank of Scotland, in a likeness based on the portrait by Allan Ramsay.
+From 1987 Ilay's portrait featured on the banknotes of The Royal Bank of Scotland, in a likeness based on the portrait by Allan Ramsay.
+The Ilay series of banknotes is now (since 2015) gradually being superseded by new designs which do not include the portrait.

 Related publications and online sources